How to make 432 Hz tuning in Ableton

 Vitaliy

 I use standard “A440” pitch in my productions, so, to be honest, I don’t know much about 432 Hz tuning.
-As far as I know, there is no built-in way to change global pitch in Ableton unlike of Logic.
+As far as I know, there is no built-in way to change global pitch in Ableton, unlike Logic.
 However, there are some tricks that might you find useful.

-First things off, there is a Max For Live plugin called Microtuner.
-I haven’t used it myself, but according to its description and users comments, it should work exactly as you need — just put it on a MIDI-channel, and your synthesizer’s pitch will be tuned to 432 Hertz automatically.
+First things off, there is a Max For Live plugin called “Microtuner”.
+I haven’t used it myself, but according to its description and user comments, it should work exactly as you need — just put it on a MIDI channel, and your synthesizer’s pitch will be tuned to 432 Hertz automatically.

 Max for Live allows to build instruments and effects for use within Ableton Live, and it comes bundled with Live Suite edition

-Method number two requires some preparations, but in my opinion it even better.
+Method number two requires some preparations, but in my opinion it is even better.

 Open a synthesizer or plugin you’re using, find the oscillator pitch section, and tune it down to -32 cents in Fine tuning knob.
 I’m using Sylenth1 in this particular example: